russ-13/ruby-rails-CosMeet/README.md

 This allows users to create new listings end edit them after creation, attaching an image and providing a price, description, and choosing from a category.

 # View Store/Listings feature

+This allows users to look at all the available listings once looked in.

 # Send Enquiry Feature